Jayteezany/Jayteezany/README.md

 # Hello there; welcome 👋🏾

 I'm a Software Engineer and Community Engineer who currently works at Altschool Africa school of engineering.
-I'm passionate about sharing knowledge, documentation, web engineering, I create technical content (on my [Blog](https://bolajiayodeji.com/), build useful [open-source projects](https://github.com/jayteezany), speak at some meetups and conferences, build technical communities.
+I'm passionate about sharing knowledge, documentation, web engineering, I am on facebook (on my [Facebook](https://uchempaulinus.com/), build useful [open-source projects](https://github.com/jayteezany), speak at some meetups and conferences, build technical communities.

 **Here's a quick summary about me**: